MosbyTheGreat/AMRAS/README.md

 ## Feature Ideas

  - Stereo camera to calculate distances and trajectory of projectiles
- - Differnet kind of projectiles
+ - Different kinds of projectiles
  - Better servos to allow for 360° coverage

 ## Credits